monteires/pi-2-backend/README.md

 ## Overview

-Project using npm 6.14.10 and node 14.15.4, along with express.js and sequelize (mysql)
+RESTful api using npm 6.14.10 and node 14.15.4, along with express.js and sequelize (mysql)

 ## Running the project

 * Create a config.env file based on config.env.example

-* npm install
+* npm install (only once or when a new dependency is added to the project)

-* node server.js
+* Development server with nodemon: npm run dev

+* Production server: npm run start

 ## References